 - When is it time to add a tier?

 - When is it time to triage tickets?

-After building out a solid team architecture, then comes the glue to fit these pieces together to ensure a positive support environment for the team.
-We’ve highlighted several skills and practices that agents and managers should practice to support one another, and ultimately customer satisfaction.
+After a solid team architecture has been built, then it’s time to find the glue to fit these pieces together and ensure a positive support environment for the team.
+We’ve highlighted several skills and practices that agents and managers should practise in order to support one another and ultimately build customer satisfaction.

 Five essential skills for customer advocates

 There’s more to being a customer advocate than showing up.
 Here are a few qualities that managers should look for when recruiting, hiring and onboarding customer service representatives.

 Six core competencies for Managers

 Managers have the responsibility to ensure that the organisation is delivering the level and quality of customer service that it promises.
 This means that managers need to create a great support experience for employees.
 After all, happy agents provide the kind of customer-focused service that results in satisfied end users – and this in turn leads to better customer retention.

 - Change management and removing roadblocks

 When a company is growing, employee retention is critical to keep the momentum going.
 Empower your support staff by providing opportunities for career advancement – show that there’s room to learn and grow.
 This opens doors for peer mentorship and cultivating a scalable and sustainable organisation as veteran staff move up and new faces arrive.
 Remember that your company has many options for helping team members improve on how they deliver customer service.
 Customer feedback, for example, is invaluable – this information yields clear roadmaps for the kind of customer service that will separate your organisation from its competitors.